nautobot/nautobot-app-golden-config/docs/dev/dev_environment.md

 Using **Invoke** these configuration options can be overridden using [several methods](https://docs.pyinvoke.org/en/stable/concepts/configuration.html).
 Perhaps the simplest is setting an environment variable `INVOKE_NAUTOBOT_GOLDEN_CONFIG_VARIABLE_NAME` where `VARIABLE_NAME` is the variable you are trying to override.
 The only exception is `compose_files`, because it is a list it must be overridden in a YAML file.
 There is an example `invoke.yml` (`invoke.example.yml`) in this directory which can be used as a starting point.

 ### Docker Development Environment

+!!! tip
+    This is the recommended option for development.

 This project is managed by [Python Poetry](https://python-poetry.org/) and has a few requirements to setup your development environment: